macrozzz/Sayo-Device-Macro-keyboard/README.md

 <img align="right" src = "https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fprgrmr-yn%2Fmacro-keyboards&countColor=%23dce775">

-# Welcome to Sayo DeviceMacro Keyboard Guide!
+# Welcome to Sayo Device Macro Keyboard Guide!

 Hi!
-I'm your **instructor**  and i will guide you on how to use this keyboard and tips and tricks Please note, the software in this repo is downloaded from sayo bot [website](https://osu.sayobot.cn/download/)
+I'm your **instructor**  and i will guide you on how to use this keyboard and tips and tricks Please note, the software in this repo is downloaded from sayo bot [website](https://osu.sayobot.cn/download/) and has not been modified in anyway.
+Its also available to downlad using [https://dl.sayobot.cn/setting_v3.zip](https://dl.sayobot.cn/setting_v3.zip)

 ## Download or clone